Brett Hull: Phoenix Coyotes (2004–05)

 The Stars thought they were on the verge of signing Hull to a one-year contract for 2004–05, but he instead accepted a two-year, $4.5 million contract with the Phoenix Coyotes.
 The first year of the contract was wiped out when the season was cancelled due to a labor stoppage.
 When play resumed in 2005–06, Hull returned to the ice wearing his father's jersey number 9.
 The Coyotes franchise, which had relocated from Winnipeg in 1996, continued to honor the Jets' retired numbers, including the elder Hull's.
-Bobby requested that the team un-retire his uniform and allow his son to wear it.
+Bobby requested that the team un-retire his number and allow his son to wear it.
 However, after playing just five games and recording one assist, Hull felt that he was no longer able to play at the level he expected of himself.
 On October 15, 2005, he announced his retirement as a player.